 The most important software used in OIS includes word processing, spreadsheets, database, presentation, email, web browser, and personal information management.
 In OIS, computers have modems, video cameras, speakers, microphones, scanners, fax and web-enabled devices such as cellular phones, etc.

 Transaction Processing Systems

-Transaction processing system (TPS) is used to store and process day-to-day business activities.
-Automated teller machine (ATM) is an example of TPS.
+The transaction processing system (TPS) is used to store and process day-to-day business activities.
+An automated teller machine (ATM) is an example of TPS.
 This system processes data faster reduces clerical costs and improves customer services.